AP source: Atkinson decides not to coach Charlotte Hornets

 The Hornets have three picks, including two in the top 15, of Thursday’s draft and Charlotte may have to make the No. 13, No. 15 and No. 45 selections without a coach in place.

-Golden State’s players had exit interviews Saturday ahead of the championship parade Monday, and were thrilled Atkinson had decided to help the Warriors try to chase another championship after Thursday’s Game 6 clincher at Boston.
+Golden State’s players had exit interviews Saturday ahead of Monday’s championship parade, and were thrilled Atkinson had decided to help the Warriors try to chase another championship after Thursday’s Game 6 clincher at Boston.

 “That means a lot,” forward Andrew Wiggins said.
 “He gave up a head coaching job to come back.”